en0c-026/taskcore/README.md

 If you are a member of a DataDAO, you can create task proposals for the community to complete and encourage collaboration and community growth.

-Join **Taskcore** today and contribute to the decentralized data management of the DataDAO community!# taskcore
+Join **Taskcore** today and contribute to the decentralized data management of the DataDAO community!